xatixatix/UniDef/README.md

 # <p align="center">UniDef</p>

-UniDef is an open-source android game that you can tailor to your own liking.
-Have fun :)
+<p align="center">UniDef is an open-source android game that you can tailor to your own liking.
+Have fun :)</p>